 In September 2020, DoD released its long-anticipated DFARS Interim Rule, which goes into effect November 30, 2020.
 The Interim Rule’s main objectives are to make clear that CMMC will serve as the new cybersecurity framework for DoD contracts and to instruct contractors that they must perform a self-assessment based on NIST 800-171 and report their score to the DoD.
 With these dual mandates, the Interim Rule looks to address defense companies’ security and compliance gaps, and provide an onramp for the rollout of CMMC.

 All work done by defense contractors—primes and subcontractors—subject to DFARS 252.204-7012 will be impacted by the requirements described in the Interim Ruling.
 Under that DFARS -7012 clause, defense contractors who handle CUI must adhere to NIST SP 800-171 cybersecurity controls.
+Contractors who only manage Commercial of the Shelf Materials (COTS) do not have to meet the requirements of the Interim Rule.
 The Interim Rule introduces three new clauses (7019,7020 and 7021) focused primarily on strengthening NIST SP 800-171’s self-assessment requirement and, likewise, smoothing the transition to CMMC.

 The goal of this blog is to explain what contractors need to know about the Interim Rule’s scoring requirements and the responsibility Primes must take for their subcontractors’ cybersecurity standards.
 This blog will also look to clarify how preparation in these areas can enable a contractor to be ready for the eventual rollout of CMMC.